qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .............

 This feature allows the digitization of multiple layers.
 Choose
-|mActionFileSaveAs| :guilabel:`Save for Selected Layers` to save all changes you
+|fileSaveAs| :guilabel:`Save for Selected Layers` to save all changes you
 made in multiple layers.
 You also have the opportunity to
-|mActionRollbackEdits| :guilabel:`Rollback for Selected Layers`, so that the
+|rollbackEdits| :guilabel:`Rollback for Selected Layers`, so that the
 digitization may be withdrawn for all selected layers.
-If you want to stop editing the selected layers, |mActionCancelEdits| :guilabel:`Cancel for Selected Layer(s)` is an easy way.
+If you want to stop editing the selected layers, |cancelEdits| :guilabel:`Cancel for Selected Layer(s)` is an easy way.

 The same functions are available for editing all layers of the project.